denialromeo/danielmoore.us/about.md

         <li>Insider trading is rampant.
 Never buy individual stocks.
 Only index funds like <a href="https://investor.vanguard.com/investment-products/etfs/profile/voo#overview">VOO</a> or <a href="https://www.proshares.com/our-etfs/leveraged-and-inverse/sqqq">SQQQ</a>.</li>
         <li>Work out if it's a bull market or a bear market.
 In a bull market, dollar-cost average into VOO.
 In a bear market, go to all-cash and put 10% of total funds into SQQQ to profit from the crash.</li>
         <li>In a bear market, like 2022/2023, be vigilant of chances to take profit.
 Markets can remain irrational longer than you can remain solvent, so gaining 10% shorting a crash is excellent.</li>
+        <li>Bear markets tend to have a series of booms and busts trending lower.
+Try to buy booms and sell busts.
+If you mistime, just wait for the market to fall back.
+Follow price &ndash; ignore events.</li>
+        <li>In bear markets, investments are limited to 10% of net worth.
+If money is lost, no refills!
+(Though feel free to re-invest gains.)</li>
     </ul>
 </div>